-No. Submitter Issues Raised Response and Mitigation Strategy Commitment condition of approval: Biodiversity Offset Package The Proponent shall develop and submit for the approval of the Director-General, a Biodiversity Offset Package (the Offset) to compensate for the loss of threatened species, populations, endangered ecological communities (EEC) and their habitats.
+No. Submit ter Is ssues Raised Response and Mitigation Strategy Commitment condition of approval: Biodiversity Offset Package The Proponent shall develop and submit for the approval of the Director-General, a Biodiversity Offset Package (the Offset) to compensate for the loss of threatened species, populations, endangered ecological communities (EEC) and their habitats.
 The Offset shall Include, but not limited to the following: 1.
 The Offset shall be developed in accordance with the Principles for the Use of Biodiversity Offsets in NSW (DECCW, 2009).
-2. The Offset-shall be developed in consultation with OEH.
+2. The Offset shall be developed in consultation with OEH.
 3. The Offset shall be directed towards priority conservation lands identified in the Cumberland Plain Recovery Plan (DECCW, 2070), 4.
-Identify the offsetting that would be required to meet the 'improve progressively form a detailed Bushland Management Plan for the Airds Bradbury site.
-The Concept Bushland Management Plan and Biodiversity Offset Package contains the proponents response to the matters raised by OEH. this is made in the VPA with Council.
+Identify the offsetting that would be required to meet the 'improve' specific details will be based on the Concept Bushland Management Plan, and will progressively form a detailed Bushland Management Plan for the Airds Bradbury site.
+The Concept Bushland Management Plan and Biodiversity Offset Package contains the proponents response to the matters raised by OEH.
+Provision for this is made in the VPA with Council.
 A Statement of Commitment to this effect has been included (See Section 4).

 No. Submitter Issues Raised Response and Mitigation Strategy Commitment or maintain' standard.
 5. Identify the conservation mechanisms to be used to ensure the long term, protection and management of the offset sites.
 6. Include an appropriate Management Plan (such as vegetation or habitat) that has been developed as a key amelioration measure to ensure any proposed compensatory offsets, retained habitat enhancement features within the development footprint and/or impact mitigation measures (including proposed rehabilitation and/or monitoring programs) are appropriately managed and funded.
-The three preferred mechanisms for securing biodiversity offsets are: The establishment of biobanking sites with biobanking agreements under the Threatened Species Conservation Act 1995, • The retirement of biobanking
+The three preferred mechanisms for securing biodiversity offsets are: The establishment of biobanking sites with biobanking agreements under the Threatened Species Conservation Act 1995, The retirement of biobanking

 No. Submitter Issues Raised Response and Mitigation Strategy Commitment credits (where appropriate credits are available).
 The dedication of land under the National Parks and Wildlife Act 1974, where this option is agreed to by OEH.
 OEH considers that opportunities exist as part of rejuvenation to implement programs to increase biodiversity values for threatened species, populations and EECs and their habitats.
 OEH has requested that the Proponent detail what measures will be put in place to manage and restore retained CPW and SSTF areas.
 To date this information has not been addressed in the EA.
-To address the above Issue, OEH recommends the following Statement of Commitment or condition of approval: Description: Landscape Rehabilitation Management Plan.
-The Proponent shall prepare and implement a Landscape Rehabilitation Management Plan
+To address the above Issue, OEH recommends the following Statement of Commitment or condition of approval: Landscape Rehabilitation Management Plan.

-No. Submitter Issues Raised Response and Mitigation Strategy Commitment No. Submitter (LRMP) for the Airds/Bradbury area, to the satisfaction of the Director-General prior to the commencement of construction.
-The LRMP shall include, but not limited to the following: 1.
-The LRMP shall be prepared in consultation with a fully qualified ecologist prior to the commencement of any construction works.
-2. The LRMP shall be consistent with best practice standards for bushland management and restoration contained in the Cumberland Plain Recovery Plan (DECCW, 2010) and Recovering Bushland on the Cumberland Plain: Best Practice Guidelines for the Management and Restoration of Response and Mitigation Strategy Commitment Bushland (DEC, 2005).
+No. Submitter Issues Raised Response and Mitigation Strategy Commitment NO. Submitter (LRMP) for the Airds/Bradbury area, to the satisfaction of the Director-General prior to the commencement of construction.
+The LRMP shall include, but not limited to the following: The LRMP shall be prepared in consultation with a fully qualified ecologist prior to the commencement of any construction works.
+The LRMP shall be consistent with best practice standards for bushland management and restoration contained in the Cumberland Plain Recovery Plan Response and Mitigation Strategy Commitment (DECCW, 2010) and Recovery Plain (DECCW, 2010) and Recovering Bushland on the Cumberland Plain: Best Practice Guidelines for the Management and Restoration of Bushland (DEC, 2005).
 3. The LRMP shall define the rehabilitation objectives and goals for the area, clearly set out the proposed actions required, monitoring regimes, as well as performance Indicators to report on the implementation of